FissoreD/elpi/tests/sources/functionality/README.md

 test23.elpi: similar to test14
-test24.elpi: ho output used in two different calls with different functionality relation test25.elpi: non functional ho output used to produce output of the rule
+test24.elpi: ho output used in two different calls with different functionality relation test25.elpi: non functional ho output used to produce output of the rule test26.elpi: overlap with as operator test27.elpi: overlap with HO term in PF (B x) against (A x y)